roberd13/dsedocker/modified.md

 The Second is by providing environment variables at runtime.
 The other two mechanisms; Docker file/directory volume mounts and overlay file systems are well documented by Docker.

-## Single Mount Coniguration Management
+## Single Mount Configuration Management

 DataStax has made it easy to make configuration changes by creating a script that looks in the exposed Volume `/mnt/conf` for any added configuration files and loads them at container start.